Lim-Stanley/class-plan/README.md

 2. Create a folder on your computer where you can download this repository
 3. Clone this repository to your computer: `git clone https://github.com/Lim-Stanley/class-plan`

+## Pushing to github

+1. `git pull origin main` This will update you to the most recent version of the app
+2. `git add .`
+3. `git commit -m "insert commit name"`
+4. `git push origin main`

 # Available Scripts

 In the project directory, you can run: